-Emergency Dentistry in Gilbert, AZ
+Emergency Dentistry – Gilbert, AZ

 Dental emergencies can’t be prepared for, and they often happen at the worst possible times.
 When you or a member of a family experiences one, turn to Dr. Condie and her team at Desert Springs Dental for help.
 Call us right away and we’ll do whatever we can to work you into our schedule as soon as possible – within 24 hours, at the very latest.
-In the meantime, here are some helpful tips for patients from Gilbert, AZ and beyond for what you can do to help yourself when common dental injuries happen in the time before you can reach our office.
+In the meantime, here are some helpful tips for patients in need of emergency dentistry from Gilbert, AZ and beyond for what you can do to help yourself when common dental injuries happen in the time before you can reach our dental office.